fr3e1/30-2-notes/Social 30-2/Unit 3/Chapter 12/Chapter 12.md

 ## 1. How do command economies attempt to answer the three basic economic questions:

 ### A: What will be produced?
-The government decides through study and planning what the needs of the socirty are.Individual consumers are given priority
+The government decides through study and planning what the needs of the society are.
+Individual consumers are given priority
 ### B: How will goods and services be distributed?
 The government or the public owns the factories, resources, and all the means of production